 The exposures to market risks have remained relatively stable over the course of the reporting period.
-However, some of the components of the market risk SCR have moved over the year, reflecting financial market movements, the transfer of certain business lines to Laguna Life d.a.c. and the nature of the standard formula shocks themselves.
+However, some of the components of the market risk SCR have moved over the year, reflecting financial market movements and the nature of the standard formula shocks themselves.